• contact@mdinteriorsdevon.com

 Opposite to building acoustics, room acoustics pertain to noise and sounds within a room or any given space.
 Rather than focusing on insulation to remedying transmission of sounds, the key to room acoustics is absorption to prevent sound waves from bouncing back-and-forth in a room.

-We’ve listed a few examples below that are often reported as the cause of complaints.
+We’ve listed examples below that are often reported as the cause of complaints.

 Disturbances from chatty colleagues